Back to Blog

 Premium Positioning

-Here's what's counterintuitive: transparent pricing actually helps contractors who charge more than average.
-Why?
-Because it signals confidence, not desperation.
+Transparent pricing helps contractors who charge more than average.
+It signals confidence, not desperation.

 87%